Growing a Cut Flower Garden

 Other Flower Farms

 For inspiration on what’s growing well in other parts of Alaska check out Alaska Stems in Homer, Turnstone Farm in Anchorage, and All Dahlia’d Up Flower Farm in Palmer.
+Alaska Stems’ owner Rachel Lord recorded this informative podcast as well.
 You can find more flower farms across Alaska by consulting the Alaska Grown source book.

 Published in the Fairbanks Daily Newsminer March 20, 2022.